 - Conduct a health screening with all employees before their shifts in accordance with the most up to date recommendations from the local public health department.

-- Face masks and other PPE should be worn by employees and guests in accordance with the most up to date recommendations from the local public health department.
+- Face coverings and other PPE should be worn by employees and guests in accordance with the most up-to-date recommendations from the local public health department.

 - Train all employees on cleaning processes, hand hygiene and respiratory etiquette.